Skip to main content

 (B) A supplier agreement between an electric utility and a CRES provider must provide that if the CRES provider collects customer payments on behalf of the electric utility, the customer's liability to the electric utility ceases to the extent of the payment made and applicable to the customer's account.

-(C) Consolidated bills shall be accurate, rendered at monthly intervals, and shall contain clear and understandable form and language.
+(C) Consolidated bills shall be accurate, rendered at monthly intervals, and contain clear and understandable form and language.
 All consolidated customer bills issued by or on behalf of an electric utility and a CRES provider must include at least the following information:

 (1) The customer's name, billing address, and service address.